abravalheri/optz/README.md

 int show = 1;

 optz_t options[] = {
-  { "-v" , "--version", "Output program version", OPTZ_CALLBACK , &optz_version_cb, &version },
+  { "-v" , "--version",
+    "Output program version",
+     OPTZ_CALLBACK , &optz_version_cb, &version },
-  { "-h" , "--help", "Display the help message.", OPTZ_CALLBACK , &optz_help_cb },
+  { "-h" , "--help",
+    "Display the help message.",
+     OPTZ_CALLBACK , &optz_help_cb, options },
-  { "-c" , "--contact <name>", "Name of the contact.
-When absent all the contacts will be considered.",OPTZ_STRING   , &contact }, { "-a" , "--add <P1,...>", "Comma separeted list of phone numbers to be added.", OPTZ_STRLIST, &numbers, &len }, { "-s" , "--show [N]" , "Display the N first phone numbers for the contact.\nThe N parameter is optional and the default value is 1.", OPTZ_INTEGER, &show }, };
+  { "-c" , "--contact <name>",
+    "Name of the contact.\n"
+    "When absent all the contacts will be considered.", OPTZ_STRING  , &contact },
+  { "-a" , "--add <P1,...>",
+    "Comma separeted list of phone numbers to be added.", OPTZ_STRLIST  , &numbers, &len },
+  { "-s" , "--show [N]",
+    "Display the N first phone numbers for the contact.\n" "The N parameter is optional and the default value is 1.", OPTZ_INTEGER  , &show }
+};

 ```